ncbi/robotframework-pageobjects/README.md

 Currently `Robot Framework Page Objects` is developed and tested on Linux systems only.
 Windows compatibility is unknown and probably broken.
 Pull requests are welcome.

+## Developing
+This package is developed by a core group of folks at [NCBI](http://www.ncbi.nlm.nih.gov) for our own use.
+We figured it might be useful for others so we open-sourced it.
+We are always willing to look at issues and even address them (sometimes).
+Please, though, understand that we only have cycles to address those issues that directly impact our testing.
+Otherwise, we are likely to ask you to fork, try to address the issue yourself, then issue a pull request.
+We are very willing to help you with that process.
+Whatever you do, create an issue in github, and we will try our best to answer your questions, address the issue ourself, or ask you to try.

+All branches in this repo are tied to the [Travis continuous integration system](https://travis-ci.org/ncbi/robotframework-pageobjects).
+Whenever we push a branch from our repo the build gets kicked off there and tests are run.
+When you fork a branch you should run tests locally.
+To run tests:

+1. `$ virtualenv env`
+2. `source env/bin/activate`
+3. `(env)$ pip install nose`
+4. `(env)$ nosetests -vs tests/test_*.py`

+Again, please feel free to ask for help.

 ## What it is
 This Python package adds support for the [Page Object](http://martinfowler.com/bliki/PageObject.html) pattern with [Robot Framework](http://robotframework.org/) and Robot Framework's [Selenium2Library](https://github.com/rtomac/robotframework-selenium2library).
 Though this package is a [Robot library](http://robotframework.org/robotframework/latest/RobotFrameworkUserGuide.html#extending-robot-framework), it's usable outside the Robot context and facilitates use of the page object pattern independently of any Python testing framework.
 This means you can use it to create